zerodogg/WowMigraineHelper/README.md

 To configure Migraine Helper, open up the addon settings panel (`Esc` -> `Interface` -> `AddOns` -> `Migraine Helper`).
-There you can select the width and height of the frame overlay, the strength of the brightness overlay, configure the key bindings and set some WoW config options (see below).
+There you can select the width and height of the frame overlay, the strength of the brightness overlay, choose if you want to include the UI elements in the brightness filter or not, configure the key bindings and set some WoW config options (see below).

 ### WoW options